davidakennedy/davidakennedy.com/_src/posts/2013-08-13-quick-wins-for-accessible-wordpress-themes.md

   * Skip nav links = awesome
   * Keep the underline on links and define focus styles
   * Relative units on fonts = also awesome
-  * Keep titles with 'Read more..." links
+  * Keep titles with 'Read more…" links

 ## 5. Wait a Minute!